Blaster2398/CodeForces_git/README.md

 This repository contains my solutions to various Codeforces problems.
 Codeforces is a competitive programming platform where I practice my problem-solving skills and improve my algorithmic knowledge.

 ## Structure

-- Each problem solution is organized in a separate folder.
-- Inside each folder, you will find the source code file(s) and any necessary input/output files.
 - The source code is written in C++ and follows best practices for readability and efficiency.

 ## How to Use